 A successful FSBO sale depends on more than just photos and price.
 It depends on being seen by the right buyers at the right time.

-When selling without an agent in Arizona, understanding Clear Cooperation rules protects visibility and momentum.
+When selling without an agent in California, understanding Clear Cooperation rules protects visibility and momentum.
 With guidance from Congress Realty, homeowners can sell confidently, stay compliant, and keep full control of their home sale from start to finish.

 Key Takeaways